vincentsels/ecorendum/src/assets/md/en/info.md

 ## Calculations

 Currently, straightforward formulas are used to calculate the effect of measures on each of the targets: the estimted CO2-equivalent emissions saved, energy saved, and new renewable power generation added for each selected measure/variant are added up.
 Same for the cost and broader imapct.
 Diminishing returns, overlap between measures, mutually exclusive measures, or the timing at which or a degree in which a measure takes effect, are currently not taken into account.
 A real-world tool would use an advanced [System Dynamics](https://systemdynamics.org/what-is-system-dynamics/) model, such as used in the MIT [En-ROADS](https://www.climateinteractive.org/en-roads/) project, or the [2050 Pathway Explorer](https://becalc.netzero2050.be), in the Belgian context.

+### Cost of inaction

+#### Emission trading

+Our tool currently use a very simple approximation to calculate the cost or income from emission trading.

+- We only take into account the ESR deficit or surplus, since those will have to be bought or sold with public money.
+We do not take into account the ETS deficit or surpluss, since it will be private companies who pay this.
+- Looking at balance calculation tables ([NEKP, p.
+123](https://www.nationaalenergieklimaatplan.be/admin/storage/nekp/be-nekp-ontwerp-geactualiseerd.pdf)), we notice that the total accumulated gap is more or less 4 times the 2030 gap.
+Hence, we assume this is always more or less the case.
+The tool allows the user to deviate this parameter.
+- We use a CO2-price of € 100 by default.
+The tool allows to change this parmeter.

+#### Klimaatzaak penalty

+It is not yet known what the penalty will be in case the government(s) do(es) not meet the imposed target.
+Klimaatzaak proposes €1M per month for each month of delay.
+Our tool greatly simplifies this:

+- If the 55% reduction target is met: no penalty, since we're on track;
+- If the 55% reduction target is not met: €1M x 12 x 5 (remaining years) = €60M

 # What should the real version do more?